 A new study has reported that apigenin may inhibit the development of progestin-induced mammary tumors in a rat model of breast cancer.
-Apigenin is a flavonoid found in a variety of foods, chief among them celery and parsley.
+Apigenin is a flavonoid found in a variety of foods.
 Progestin in combination hormone replacement therapy (HRT), or menopausal hormone therapy, has been linked to increased risk of breast cancer.

 Vascular endothelial growth factor (VEGF) is vital for tumor blood vessel formation.
 The authors previously demonstrated that medroxyprogesterone acetate, a synthetic progestin used in HRT and birth control pills, increases production of VEGF by tumor cells, resulting in the development of new blood vessels and tumor growth.